Volunteering with CFA FAQs

 My availability changes throughout the year, and week to week, can I still volunteer?

 It is best to discuss your availability directly with your local brigade.
 CFA encourages flexibility for volunteers, and your level of involvement will depend on your personal availability together with brigade and community needs.
 Commitment to the brigade simply requires the time and skills that you can afford to give, yet firefighters (operational volunteers) could be called on at any time of the day or night.

 It is common for brigades to have a set time for training and meetings.
 Quieter brigades may meet much less frequently.

 What do volunteers do?

-Firefighting and emergency roles include:
+Some firefighting and emergency (operational) roles include:

 - Attending fires – wildfires and structural

 - Attending road accident rescues